-The prevailing notion that reduced cofactors NADH and FADH2 transfer electrons from the tricarboxylic acid cycle to the mitochondrial electron transfer system creates ambiguities regarding respiratory Complex II (CII).
-The succinate dehydrogenase subunit SDHA of CII oxidizes succinate and reduces the covalently bound prosthetic group FAD to FADH2 in the canonical forward tricarboxylic acid cycle.
-However, several graphical representations of the electron transfer system depict FADH2 in the mitochondrial matrix as a substrate to be oxidized by CII.
-This leads to the false conclusion that FADH2 from the \beta-oxidation cycle in fatty acid oxidation feeds electrons into CII.
-In reality, dehydrogenases of fatty acid oxidation channel electrons to the coenzyme Qjunction but not through CII.
-The ambiguities surrounding Complex II in the literature and educational resources call for quality control, to secure scientific standards in communications of bioenergetics, and ultimately support adequate clinical applications.
-This review aims to raise awareness of the inherent ambiguity crisis, complementing efforts to address the wellacknowledged issues of credibility and reproducibility.
+The current narrative that the reduced coenzymes NADH and FADH2 feed electrons from the tricarboxylic acid cycle into the mitochondrial electron transfer system creates ambiguities around respiratory Complex II (CII).
+The succinate dehydrogenase subunit SDHA of CII oxidizes succinate and reduces covalently bound FAD to FADH2 in the canonical forward tricarboxylic acid cycle.
+However, several graphical representations of the membrane-bound electron transfer system (ETS) depict FADH2 in the mitochondrial matrix to be oxidized by CII.
+This leads to the false conclusion that FADH2 feeds electrons into the ETS through CII, including FADH2 from the tricarboxylic acid cycle and the \beta-oxidation cycle in fatty acid oxidation.
+In reality, FAD and succinate are the substrates of SDHA at the ETS-entry into CII.
+The reduced flavin groups FADH2 and FMNH2 are products downstream within CII and CI, respectively.
+Further electron transfer converges at the coenzyme Qjunction.
+Similarly, electron transferring flavoprotein and mitochondrial glycerophosphate dehydrogenase feed electrons into the Q-junction but not through CII.
+The ambiguities surrounding Complex II in the literature and educational tools call for quality control, to secure scientific standards in current communications on bioenergetics and ultimately support adequate clinical applications.